 Stop by on Tuesday the 8th, anytime between 5 and 7 pm, to tour the studio, meet the instructors and staff, and enjoy some refreshments.

 This will also be a great opportunity to register for classes, if you have not done so already.
-The Fall 2009 Registration form is available
+The Fall 2009 Registration form is available on-line as well as at the studio.

 Class schedule and locations